viam-modules/viam-mlmodelservice-triton/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `mlmodelservice:triton` model from the `mlmodelservice-triton-jetpack` module.
+To use this module on your machine, follow these instructions:

-## Configure your Triton MLModel Service
+## Configure your Triton ML Model Service

 > [!Note]
-> Before configuring your MLModel service module, you must [create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot).
+> Before configuring your ML Model service module, you must [create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot).

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Services** subtab and click **Create service**.
 Select **ML Model**, then search for the `mlmodelservice:triton` model.
+Click **Add module**.
 Give your resource a name of your choice and click **Create**.

-Switch to **Raw JSON** mode and add the following to your `"modules"` array:
+First, make sure your module version is correct.
+Select **Raw JSON** mode.
+Your `"modules"` array should appear like the following:

 ```json
 {